 Visit your graphics card’s drivers website to download and update your graphics card’s drivers.

-Once the graphics card driver download is complete, simply install it and restart your computer and test the game again.
+Once the graphics card driver download is complete, simply install it, restart your computer, and test the game again.

-4. Delete and install the game – Fix PUBG Rendering Issues when Landing
+- Delete and install the game – Fix PUBG Rendering Issues when Landing.

-The PUBG rendering issues when landing error can occur while the installation of this game on your PC.
+The PUBG rendering issues when landing errors can occur during the installation of this game on your PC.
 You should try to fix this problem by deleting the whole game file and reinstalling it on your PC.
-This is the simple possible way of PUBG textures not loading glitches
+This is the simple possible way for PUBG textures not to load glitches.

-No need to worry you still have a few more fixes to try if the problem doesn’t resolve after reinstalling PUBG.
+No need to worry.
+You still have a few more fixes if the problem doesn’t resolve after reinstalling PUBG.

-4. Add more ram to your PC – PUBG Buildings Not Loading Fix
+- Add more ram to your PC – PUBG Buildings Not Loading Fix.

 The RAM (Random Access Memory) is a volatile memory that stores data on a short-term basis.
 RAM can enhance game performance by increasing frame rates (FPS).
 You should upgrade your ram if you have less than 8 GB.
 You need at least 8GB or more ram to run PUBG PC on your computer.